70 years on the ice: the extraordinary story of Halley Research Station

 Science flights over the changing Amazon Rainforest

-As all eyes turn to Brazil for COP30, an unusual visitor has been flying over the Amazon Rainforest.
-Far from frozen runways, British Antarctic Survey aircraft ‘Ice Cold Katy’, has been supporting research above Earth’s once-reliable green lung.
+Far from frozen runways, British Antarctic Survey aircraft ‘Ice Cold Katy’ has been supporting research above Earth’s once-reliable green lung, the Amazon Rainforest.

-The beautiful sub-Antarctic island of South Georgia has long been a wildlife haven, home to colonies of elephant seals, wandering albatross, gentoo, macaroni and king penguins.
-It’s this abundance of wildlife in South Georgia that made it a major hub for whaling – the consequences of which are still being felt by the recovering whale populations today.
+The sub-Antarctic island of South Georgia has long been a wildlife haven.
+This made it a major hub for whaling – and whale populations are still feeling the impact.

 Geoengineering is the hot topic in climate science debate – drawing increasingly emotive and divisive responses, as investment in blue-sky engineering proposals grows and progress on decarbonisation stutters.
 Geoengineering is […]